rolandjitsu/go-design-patterns/pkg/iterator/README.md

     v := c.Value()
     ...
 }
 ```

-Check the tests for a few implementation examples.
+One of the examples in this package illustrates the use of [channels](https://gobyexample.com/channels), which is a more common pattern in Go, but it doesn't exactly implement the iterator pattern and it's not meant for low latency algorithms (just run the benchmarks to see a comparison).

-One of the examples illustrates using [channels](https://gobyexample.com/channels), which is a more common pattern in Go, but doesn't exactly implement the iterator pattern and it's not meant for low latency algorithms (just run the benchmarks to see a comparison).
+Check the tests for more implementation examples.